Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Discussion

-We note that our methods consider only the covariate information of the ranked entities.
-It is of interest to further incorporate available covariate information of rankers, which can be helpful for detecting rankers' qualities and clustering rankers into subgroups with different opinions.
-We leave this extension of BARC for a further work.
+In this paper we consider only the covariate information of the ranked entities.
+It is of interest to further incorporate covariate information of the rankers if such data are available.
+Rankers' covariates can be helpful for detecting rankers' qualities and clustering rankers into subgroups with different opinions.
+We leave this extension of BARC and BARCM for a future study.